VitorCiaramella/vx/extern/vulkansdk/macos/Documentation/getting_started_macos.md

 frequently, you may wish to set these environment variables in your login scripts or install the components to system locations.

-#### Installing Vulkan Components to System Directories

-macOS is comparable to other UNIX-like operating systems in that you can install components to system directories as a "super-user". macOS is also a bit more locked down in the sense that a super-user can't easily install to places like `/usr/bin`.
-However, it is fairly easy to install to places like `/usr/local/bin`.

-This SDK currently does not directly support or encourage installing SDK components to system directories.

-But if you are interested in installing SDK components to system directories, you can do so manually and pick only the components you need to install.
-This may be helpful for reducing the need to set environment variables to locate the components that reside in your SDK directory.

-For example, to install the ICD to the system directories:

-1. copy `vulkansdk/macOS/lib/libMoltenvVK.dylib` to `/usr/local/lib`
-1. create directory: `/etc/vulkan/icd.d`
-1. copy `vulkansdk/macOS/etc/icd.d/MoltenVK_icd.json` to `/etc/vulkan/icd.d`
-1. edit `/etc/vulkan/icd.d/MoltenVK_icd.json`
-    1. Change the `library_path` to remove any leading path, leaving just `libMoltenVK.dylib`

 ### Enable validation and utility layers

 The Vulkan SDK includes runtime support for validation and utility layers.